Judeo-Christian Culture Bible Quotes:

 The overall responsibility of our nation is to protect her citizens from foreign invasion and crimes against other citizens, and to uphold Constitutional law.
 We already have laws governing immigration and citizenship.
-For the government to dismiss immigration law in favor of any religion is unconstitutional.
-This is what is happening now; the Obama administration favors Muslim refugees at all costs, to the point of trampling the Constitution.

 No matter what your religion, you are still subject to the laws of the land which are in place to protect civilized society.
 Most religions are generally peace-loving, abiding by moral laws based on the Ten Commandments.
 Other than Islam (and in some countries, atheism, which is also a religion), I don’t know of other religions which condone rape, murder, deceit, and the suppression of free speech.
 American citizens have freedom of religion, as long as they don’t infringe on the rights and freedoms of others.
 Churches can excommunicate a member for immoral conduct, but cannot put a person in prison.
 If someone commits a crime that endangers society, such as stealing or murder, it is no longer a Church issue—it becomes the jurisdiction of the State.
 That person is subject to the laws of the land, no matter what his religion.
 We have seen Christians put in prison for committing crimes.
 That is as it should be for Muslims as well, or for any other religion.
 The minute your religion violates another person’s life or property, it becomes political.

 Furthermore, whereas citizens are required to abide by the law, illegal immigrants are already outside the law.
 The policy of Open Borders should not even be debatable, as it is inherently illegal.

 In the following article, Ed Vitagliano does much to clarify the line between church and state, religion and politics.

 As we wrestle with such weighty matters, it is critical that Christians turn to Scripture for guidance as much as possible.